 Snowplow Contractor Rules & Regulations

-All permits are valid for one (1) winter season from November 1 to May 31.
+All gate access stickers with snow removal authorization are reviewed once a year.
 Permits may be suspended or revoked by the District or its authorized designated representative for cause at any time.

 Proof of Insurance